endiawilliams/minesweeper/README.md

 ## User Stories & Wireframes

 - When the user clicks on a square, the square will display either a number, an empty square, or a balloon.
-- If the user clicks on a balloon, then then they lose the game.
+- If the user clicks on a balloon, then then they lose the game, and a modal displays with a lose message and a restart button.
 - If the user clicks on an empty square, then all adjacent empty squares will be displayed, and all numbered squares adjacent to those will be displayed as well.
 - If the user clicks on a number, then only that number will be displayed and they must pick another square.
 - The numbered squares contain an integer representing the number of bombs in adjacent squares, which give hints about where the bombs are placed.
-- If the user can accurately deduce the location of a balloon, they can "flag" that square by right-clicking on it, which makes a cupcake icon appear on the square.
+- If the user can accurately deduce the location of a balloon, they can "flag" that square with a cupcake by right-clicking on it.
 That square cannot be revealed unless the user right-clicks again to remove the cupcake.
 This is a purely optional functionality that the player can use to protect squares that they know have a balloon in them and to accurately visualize where balloons are placed.
-- If the user reveals all empty and numbered squares without popping a balloon, they win the game.
+- If the user reveals all empty and numbered squares without popping a balloon, they win the game, and a modal displays with a win message and a restart button.
 - The stopwatch in the upper right corner helps a user keep track of how long it takes them to win a game so that they can try to beat their best time.
 - The number in the upper left corner indicates how many balloons are on the board.
-- The user can reset the board by clicking the green refresh button.
+- The user can reset the board by clicking the restart button above the board, or inside the modal if they win or lose.

 ![Wireframe](https://i.imgur.com/WHX3F98.png)